awsdocs/amazon-rekognition-developer-guide/doc_source/security-data-encryption.md

 #### Videos<a name="security-video-ear-videos"></a>

  To analyze a video, Amazon Rekognition copies your videos into the service for processing\.
-The video may be stored and used to improve the service unless you have opted out by contacting [AWS Support](http://aws.amazon.com/contact-us/) and following the process provided to you\.
+The video may be stored and used to improve the service unless you have opted out by visiting the [AI services opt\-out policy page](http://aws.amazon.com/https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_ai-opt-out.html) and following the process explained there\.
 The videos are encrypted at rest \(Amazon S3\) using AWS Key Management Service \(SSE\-KMS\)\.

 ### Amazon Rekognition Custom Labels<a name="security-ear-custom-labels"></a>